hclimente/hclimente.github.io/_posts/2025-05-29-precision-matrix.md

 {% include figure.liquid loading="eager" path="assets/python/2025-05-29-precision-matrix/img/correlations.webp" class="img-fluid" %}

 <div class="caption">
-    Scatter plots of each pair of variables on 200 random trios, each with the correlation between the variables and the associated P-value indicated above.
+    Scatter plots of each pair of variables on 200 observations, each with the correlation between the variables and the associated P-value indicated above.
 </div>

 A sensible way of going about it is to study the correlation between each pair of variables after adjusting for the remaining variable.
 If we assume all relationships are linear, these are called **partial correlations**.
 Partial correlations are designed to reveal direct relationships by removing the influence of confounding variables.
 Here is a naive implementation: